Trump's day in court as criminal defendant: What to know

 Donald Trump surrendered to authorities Tuesday after being indicted by a New York grand jury on charges related to hush-money payments at the height of the 2016 presidential election.

-The former president and 2024 presidential candidate pleaded not guilty to 34 felony charges in a Manhattan courtroom.
+Trump, a 2024 presidential candidate, pleaded not guilty to 34 felony charges in a Manhattan courtroom.

 Here’s what to know about Trump’s day in court:

 Prosecutors unsealed the indictment against the former president Tuesday, giving Trump, his lawyers and the world their first opportunity to see them.
 Trump was charged with 34 counts of falsifying business records in the first degree.
-Prosecutors said Trump conspired to undermine the 2016 presidential election by trying to suppress information that could harm his candidacy with a series of hush money payments.
+Prosecutors said Trump conspired to undermine the 2016 presidential election by trying to suppress information that could harm his candidacy, and then concealing the true nature of the hush-money payments.
 The payments were made to two women — including a porn actor — who claimed they had sexual encounters with him years earlier, and to a doorman at Trump Tower who claimed to have a story about a child Trump fathered out of wedlock, according to the Manhattan district attorney’s office.

 DONALD J. TRUMP, DEFENDANT

-Photos from inside the courtroom showed Trump sitting at the defense table with his hands in his lap and his lawyers at his side.
+Inside the courtroom, Trump sat at the defense table with his hands in his lap and his lawyers at his side.
 He looked right at photojournalists who were briefly allowed into the courtroom as they snapped his photo.
 During the rest of the proceeding, he stayed still with his hands together and looked straight ahead.
 Trump only spoke briefly in court, telling the judge he was pleading “not guilty” and had been advised of his rights.
 The judge warned Trump that he could be removed from the courtroom if he was disruptive.
 Trump made no comment when he left court just under an hour later.

 Trump’s lawyer Todd Blanche said during the hearing that Trump is “absolutely frustrated, upset and believes that there is a great injustice happening” in the courtroom.

-Note: This story has been updated to correct that no trial date has been set but prosecutors asked for it to start in January.
-Associated Press reporters Michael Balsamo and Colleen Long in Washington contributed to this report.